 We offer three key areas of focus to see our students to and through college:

 Academic Excellence: we strive to ensure every student is college and career ready.
-We work to meet students’ diverse needs with a variety of academic supports and test preparation.
+We work to meet students’ diverse needs with a variety of academic supports (focused on STEAM) and test preparation.

 High School & College Counseling as well as Admissions & Financial Aid Guidance.

 Students are encourage to find their own voice through acting, Great Books, and personal essay writing.

 The growth of the Armory College Prep Program would not have been possible without the funding of our supporters.